hyperledger/anoncreds-rs/docs/design/w3c/w3c-representation.md

               }
             ```
 * Q7: Should we care about back way conversion of credential issued in W3C form?
-    * Assume that we issued W3C which cannot convert back into Indy form
+    * Assume that we issued W3C which cannot convert back into legacy form
     * For example supporting different attributes types can be used in credentialSubject (support nested objects, array,
       other features)
         * Need to decide on object encoding algorithm